Carbohydrates - Workout - Carbohydrates

 Hayley Irvin provides three important reasons as to why you should eat carbohydrates before and after a workout.

 Carbohydrates are a lightning rod in the diet industry.
 According to the original food pyramid, nearly half of your daily caloric intake should come from carbohydrates.
 However, a number of popular diets suggest limiting your carbohydrate consumption or cutting it out entirely.
-With so many conflicting ideas floating around, it can be difficult to figure out the amount of carbohydrates you should eat every day and the optimal time to eat them.
+With so many conflicting ideas floating around, it can be difficult to figure out the number of carbohydrates you should eat every day and the optimal time to eat them.

 Fortunately, there is a time and a place for everything - including carbohydrates.
 For many people, the best time to eat carbohydrates is before and after exercising.
 Here are three important reasons you should start incorporating carbohydrates into your pre- and post-workout routine.